Mu-L/ClawManager/README.md

 ## 🚀 News

-- [03/20/2026] **ClawManager README refresh** - Reorganized the project introduction based on the ClawReef release README and added ClawManager-specific capabilities including Webtop support, desktop portal access, runtime image settings, OpenClaw memory/preferences Markdown backup and migration, cluster resource overview, and multilingual documentation.
+- [03/20/2026] **ClawManager New Release** - ClawManager is now released as a virtual desktop management platform featuring batch deployment, Webtop support, desktop portal access, runtime image settings, OpenClaw memory/preferences Markdown backup and migration, cluster resource overview, and multilingual documentation.

 ## 👀 Overview

-ClawManager is the upgraded version of ClawReef.
-It keeps the original goal of virtual desktop management on Kubernetes, while extending the product into a more complete control plane for desktop runtime operations, user governance, and secure in-cluster access.
+ClawManager is a virtual desktop management platform built for Kubernetes.
+It provides a complete control plane for desktop runtime operations, user governance, and secure in-cluster access.

-Compared with ClawReef, ClawManager not only supports the original instance lifecycle and quota model, but also adds a stronger admin console, proxy-based desktop access, runtime image control, cluster resource visibility, and OpenClaw memory/preferences backup and migration capabilities.
+ClawManager combines batch deployment, instance lifecycle management, admin console capabilities, proxy-based desktop access, runtime image control, cluster resource visibility, and OpenClaw memory/preferences backup and migration into one platform.

 ClawManager is designed for environments where: